 All three and four-year-old children, and some two-year-olds, in Scotland have the entitlement to 600 hours per year of early learning and childcare.
+The Scottish Government is committed to increasing the Early Learning and Childcare entitlement to 1140 hours per year by August 2020.
+This is to improve outcomes for all children, especially those who are more vulnerable or disadvantaged.
+It will also support parents to work, train or study.
 You can find out more information about how free early learning and childcare is being delivered in your area on the Scottish Government's

 Early learning and childcare website.
 It is important that your child has the opportunity to access the highest quality provision.
 As a parent or carer you may know right away which provision will suit you and your child or you may be very undecided.
 The following frequently asked questions and answers will support you to make this important decision.

 In high quality early learning and childcare settings everyone is welcomed and the atmosphere is open, caring and friendly.
 Children’s wellbeing is utmost and they are treated as individuals.
 Adults are sensitive to children’s different traits and personalities.
 Staff are interested in your opinions about what your child likes and dislikes.
 Children are encouraged to develop their own ideas, thoughts and opinions.
 They are involved in a wide range of exciting activities which are helping them to develop a curiosity about the world around them.
 Through rich playful experiences, children are developing early language and early mathematical skills.
 It is clear that adults in the setting enjoy being part of children’s early learning and development.